fils/fils/README.md

 impressed with Janus Graph and have thought about doing more there.

 I'm very interested in JSON-LD and applying things like SHACL to data graph work flows and been active in exploring that.
-Generating GraphQL interfaces from SHACL shapes is a goal of mine.
-This has been done by groups like TopQuadrant, but I am not aware of open source packages for this.

 I've also been fortunate enough to be involved with a group working in the NFS Convergence Accelerator: